 When a birdbrained country bumpkin, Zachary Hicks (Guy Kibbee, Mr. Smith Goes to Washington), inexplicably wins a gubernatorial primary, party leaders know that they are in big trouble.
 Secretary Kay Russell (Bette Davis) comes up with a brilliant idea; hire sleazy campaign manager, Hal Samson Blake (Warren William, The Wolfman), who is known in the world of politics for his dirty, but very effective tricks.
 Blake indeed breaks every rule in order to get the unelectable Hicks inside the Governor’s mansion.
-As it turns out, no one is prepared for Blake’s ingenious shenanigans.

 Reaction & Thoughts: